 At my office, every client is treated like a member of our family.
 They are treated with dignity and respect no matter the challenges they and their families aredealing with.
 That is what makes us unique.
 And it’s why we hope you’ll consider us when you or someone you know needs social security disability (SSDI), supplemental security income (SSI) or private disability insurance.

 BRYAN HESSER was born and raised in Miami, Florida.
 He attended the University of Florida, where he graduated with a Bachelor of Science in Sports Management and Minors in Business Administration and Entrepreneurship.
 He went on to attend Florida International University College of Law, where he graduated with the Law Merit Scholarship, on the Dean’s List, and as a Certified Florida County Court Mediator.

 During Law School, Bryan interned for the Honorable Judge Abby Cynamon in the Eleventh Judicial Circuit of Florida.
 He also gained crucial legal experience while clerking for Buckner, Shifrin, Etter, Dugan, Bradfute & Kohlman, P.A. and Leinoff & Lemos, P.A. in Miami.
 In 2016, Bryan moved to Tallahassee and continued his legal career with Liebenhaut Law.

-Bryan is a licensed member of the Florida Bar and the lead Bankruptcy Attorney at the Law Office of Matt Liebenhaut, PLLC.
-He assists individuals with obtaining a better life by alleviating the suffering, confusion, and stress caused by overwhelming debt.
+Bryan is a licensed member of the Florida Bar and practices exclusively Family Law at the Law Office of Matt Liebenhaut, PLLC.
+He assists individuals by alleviating the suffering, confusion, and stress that can occur during family law matters.
 In his free time, Bryan enjoys watching sports, movies, and TV shows and going to the dog park with his 4 year-old husky-mix.